semgrep/semgrep-docs/docs/faq.md

 ### How is data secured, including data-at-rest and data-in-transit?

 All customer data is located in AWS (US region).
-Amazon RDS encrypted DB instances use industry standard AES-256 encryption and TLS 1.2 or higher is used for all data-in-transit.
+Amazon RDS encrypted DB instances use industry-standard AES-256 encryption and TLS 1.2 or higher is used for all data-in-transit.

 ### Is private source code shared with r2c?